The oriented chromatic number of random graphs of bounded degree: Introduction

 \textbf{Notation and conventions.} As previously mentioned, we say that a family of events dependent on $n$ happens asymptotically almost surely, abbreviated a.a.s., if the probability of that event approaches 1 as $n$ approaches infinity.
 For any integers $m, n$, $I_n$ is an $n \times n$ square identity matrix with entries $1$ along the main diagonal and zero elsewhere, $J_{m,n}$ is an $m \times n$ matrix with every entry $1$, and $0_{m,n}$ is an $m \times n$ matrix with every entry 0.
 If $m=n$, we write $J_n$ or $0_n$.
 We take $0^0 = 1$ and $0 \log 0 = 0$.
-There are a few occasions where a $k \times k$ matrix is treated as interchangeable with a vector of length $k^2$ in a tensor space.
+There are a few occasions where a $k \times k$ matrix is treated as interchangeable with a vector of length $k^2$ in a tensor product space.
 Such instances will be highlighted when it may cause confusion.
+Notation for tensor products of vector spaces and matrices follows, for example, that used in~\cite{sR08}.
+Use of the tensor product (sometimes called Kronecker product of matrices in the context of graph products) follows usage in~\cite{GR01}.
 We frequently use Stirling's formula $n! = \xi(n)(n/e)^n$ where $\xi(n)$ is a function satisfying $1 \le \xi(n)$ and $\lim_{n \to \infty} \xi(n) = \sqrt{2\pi n}$.